sgunes16/573repo/573 Project SRS.md

 | Usability       | The time bank shall be responsive and accessible on desktop and mobile devices.                                        | Medium    |
 | Maintainability | The system shall prevent data loss in case of concurrent edits.                                                        | High      |

-### 3.1.9 Feature 1.9 - Map View
+### 3.1.9 Feature 1.9 - Map View and Location Privacy

 #### 3.1.9.1 Description

-This feature allows users to view the map.
-Users can list the map and see the users on the map.
-The system stores the map for retrieval, editing, and display on the public feed.
+This feature allows users to view offers and wants on an interactive map.
+Users can see nearby offers/wants, filter by distance radius, and discover services in their area.
+The system implements **fuzzy location** to protect user privacy by displaying approximate locations instead of exact coordinates.
+Exact locations are only revealed after an exchange is accepted.

 #### 3.1.9.2 User Story

-> As a _user_, I want to _list the map and see the users on the map_ so that _I can see who is available to help me_.
+> As a _user_, I want to _view offers and wants on a map with approximate locations_ so that _I can find nearby services while protecting my privacy_.

 #### 3.1.9.3 Acceptance Criteria

-- Given a user, when they list the map and see the users on the map, then the users are displayed on the map.
+- Given a user, when they view the map, then offers/wants are displayed with markers at fuzzy/approximate locations.

-- Given no users are available, the system shall display a message indicating that there are no users to display.

-- Users shall be able to view the details of a user by clicking on it.
+- Users shall be able to filter offers/wants by distance radius (1km to 20km) from their current location.

+- Remote/online offers shall always be visible regardless of distance filter.

+- The exact coordinates shall be hidden until an exchange is accepted between users.

+- Users shall see neighborhood-level location names instead of exact addresses on public views.

-- Users shall be able to track the progress of the map by clicking on the map.
+- Users shall be able to click on a marker to view offer/want details.

 #### 3.1.9.4 Functional Requirements